-BK: The first day we opened up we were packed – A lot of support for the neighborhood and so forth.
+The first day we opened up we were packed – A lot of support for the neighborhood and so forth.
 And I remember when my dad went to the second floor of the restaurant everybody just got up and started clapping.
 Yeah.
 Yeah.
-Yeah.
 That was a very touching moment.
-And that was a very touching moment for us.
 And that showed the love of the neighborhood and a lot of companies gave us a lot of business.
-You know, I remember another company, they said, basically, he goes to his workers, “Everybody eats at George’s.”
+I remember another company, they said, basically, “Everybody eats at George’s.”
 And that’s it.
-And that’s what it came down to.
-And it was very, very, you know, warm and welcoming to the neighborhood, back.
-And that’s it.
+And it was very, very, warm and welcoming.

-MDN: So you were working, you came back to work after 9/11 or after the building was rebuilt?
+MDN: You came back to work after 9/11 or after the building was rebuilt?

 BK: Me?…I came back after the building was rebuilt.
-After it was (?)
-I came back into the business, cause my Dad just couldn’t do it, you know.
+I came back into the business, cause my Dad just couldn’t do it.
 It was just too much.
 It was more emotional than anything else.
-It was more like, again think about it – You know, you’re retirement age coming up and everything you had is just gone [Mic. hit].
-Alright?
+You know, you’re retirement age coming up and everything you had is just gone Alright?
 It’s tough.
-Tough.

-ER: Why don’t you tell us one more time about Sandy and how it’s affectewd you?
+ER: Why don’t you tell us also about Sandy?

-BK: Yeah.
-We got it right away.
 But everything around us was destroyed.
 And we had no phone service or internet service either for quite a long time, cause Verizon at that point had all the regular phone lines but they went and changed to FIOS so they weren’t doing it, so we had no communication with anything.
-And that was tough on us too here, because everything’s internet based and phone based.
+And that was tough on us too, because everything’s internet based and phone based.
 And it just, it hurt us a lot businesswise.

 BK: It had to be closed cause we had no power!
 And plus we got evacuated.